This post may contain affiliate links. You can read my full disclosure here.

 Now if you have to run out the door then by all means, wash the dish and put on top of the dry dishes.
 Hopefully they will all be dry by the time you come home.

-When cooking, it can be so easy to take a out a new dish or pan for everything you need to do, when in reality, you could easily just rinse out whatever you used and reuse it.
+When cooking, it can be so easy to take a out a new dish or pan for everything you need to do, when in reality, there are many times you could easily just rinse out whatever you used and reuse it.
 And sometimes you don’t even need to rinse it.
 This makes less dishes you have to do.
 Just be smart about not reusing any pot, pan, dish, utensil that came in contact with anything raw.

 Tip #6 Use slow cooker liners